smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 - **Equi-joins** – joins using equality (`=`)
 - **Non-Equi-joins** – joins using any comparison operator other than equality (`<>  >  <  >=  <=  BETWEEN`)

+Note the following distinctions.

 - Every equi-join and non-equi-join is a theta-join.
-- Equi-join and Theta-join are concepts, not SQL Server keywords.
+- Equi-joins and theta-joins are concepts, not SQL Server keywords.
 You still write them using INNER JOIN, LEFT JOIN, and similar syntax.

 These concepts originate from **Relational Algebra**, introduced by **Edgar F. Codd** in 1970.
 Relational Algebra provides the mathematical foundation for SQL by defining operations over relations using precise and well-defined semantics.